 Baling wire (OK, 0.10″/12 ga is heavy baling wire) to the rescue.
 A loop around the body solved the gluing problem, and two pieces hooked around a bar on the saw provide completely sufficient mechanical support.
 Yes, there’s still an unresolved issue with tilting the blade (as the dust port moves as the blade tilts), but I’ll cope for that infrequent use case to have the separator in place for the great majority of my cuts.

 A second possible baling wire application would be a support for the receptacle bottom run from top short edge around the bottom back to the other top short edge, fitted to just clip over the top.
 Any other band with velcro, zip tie etc around would do about as well.
 And the container snaps on to the top well enough that it would probably survive (as it is now) with nothing.
 Maybe later.

-Waterpik flosser hose repair
+Waterpik flosser hose repair – and a new tool!